Definability and Interpolation within Decidable Fixpoint Logics: Preliminaries

+The guarded logics that we consider in this paper exhibit interesting model theoretic properties.
+For example, $\gnf$ (and hence $\unf$ and $\gf$) has the finite-model property~\cite{gnf}: if $\phi$ is satisfiable, then $\phi$ is satisfiable in a finite structure.
+This finite model property does not hold for the fixpoint extensions of these logics.
+In this paper we will be concerned only with equivalence over all structures, not just finite structures.

-We review what it means for a relational structure to be ``tree-like''.
+Our work relies heavily on a different model theoretic property, called the tree-like model property.
+We review now what it means for a relational structure to be ``tree-like''.
 Roughly speaking, these are structures that can be decomposed into a tree form.
-Formally, a \emph{tree decomposition} of a structure $\fM$ consists of a tree $(V,E)$ and a function $\lambda$ assigning to each vertex $v \in V$ with a subset $\lambda(v)$ of elements in the domain of $\fM$, so that the following hold: \begin{itemize} \item For each atomic fact $R(c_1 \ldots c_n) \in \fM$, there is a $v$ such that $\lambda(v)$ includes each element of $c_1 \ldots c_n$. \item For each domain element $e \in \fM$, the set of nodes
+Formally, a \emph{tree decomposition} of a structure $\fM$ consists of a tree $(V,E)$ and a function $\lambda$ assigning to each vertex $v \in V$ a subset $\lambda(v)$ of elements in the domain of $\fM$, so that the following hold: \begin{itemize} \item For each atom $R c_1 \ldots c_n$ that holds in $\fM$, there is a $v$ such that $\lambda(v)$ includes each element of $c_1 \ldots c_n$. \item For each domain element $e$ in the domain of $\fM$, the set of nodes

-is a \emph{connected subset} of the tree.
-For any two vertices $v_1, v_2$ in the set, there is a path in the tree connecting them. \end{itemize} The \emph{width} of a decomposition is one less than the maximum size of $\lambda(v)$ over any element $v \in V$.
-The subsets $\lambda(v)$ of $\fM$ are called \emph{bags} of the decomposition.
+is a connected subset of the tree.
+In other words, for any two vertices $v_1, v_2$ such that $e \in \lambda(v_1)$ and $e \in \lambda(v_2)$, there is a path between $v_1$ and $v_2$ such that $e \in \lambda(u)$ for every node $u$ on this path. \end{itemize} The \emph{width} of a decomposition is one less than the maximum size of $\lambda(v)$ over any element $v \in V$.
+The subsets $\lambda(v)$ of $\fM$ are called \emph{bags} of the decomposition, so structures of tree-width $k-1$ have bags of size at most $k$.

-It is well-known that $\sigma$-structures of tree-width $k-1$---that is, those where the bags have size at most $k$---can be encoded by labelled trees over an alphabet that depends only on the signature of the structure and $k$, which we denote $\sigcode{\sigma}{k}$.
-Our encoding scheme will make use of trees with both node and edge labels, i.e.~trees over a transition system signature $\sigcode{\sigma}{k}$.
-Roughly speaking, a node label encodes the set of atomic formulas that hold of the elements represented at that node, and an edge label $\rho$ indicates the relationship between the names of encoded elements in neighboring nodes.
+$\gnfp$ (and hence $\unfp$ and $\gfp$) has the \emph{tree-like model property}~\cite{gnf}: if $\phi$ is satisfiable, then $\phi$ is satisfiable over structures with tree decompositions of some bounded tree-width.
+In fact satisfiable $\gnfpk$ formulas have satisfying structures of tree-width $k-1$.
+Satisfiable $\gfp$ sentences have an even stronger property: each bag in the decomposition describes a guarded set of elements, so the width of the tree decomposition is bounded by the maximum arity of the relations.